Goddhi/App-Deployment-with-Istio/Readme.md

 Error: failed to get the Kubernetes version: Get "https://192.168.49.2:8443/version?timeout=5s": dial tcp 192.168.49.2:8443: connect: no route to host

 #### Resolve issue
--- Ensure to Grant permission to all users to use docker daemon <>br</>
+-- Ensure to Grant permission to all users to use docker daemon <br>
 `sudo chmod 777 /var/run/docker.sock`

 ### Start Minikube